UAt23/PROGRESS/Notes.md

         -helm repo update
         -helm install grafana grafana/grafana

         -!!!!
-Need to use prometheus-operator since it is configured the K8s
+Need to use prometheus-operator since it is configured the K8s and grafana (https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack)